CluelessBiker/project2-master-universe/README.md

 ### Frameworks, Libraries & Programs Used
 - Google Fonts - for the font families:
 - Font Awesome - to add icons to the social links in the footer element.
-- GitPod - to creat my html files & styling sheet before pushing the project to Github.
+- GitPod - to create my html files & styling sheet before pushing the project to Github.
 - GitHub - to store my repository for submission.
 - Balsamiq - were used to create mockups of the project prior to starting.
 - Am I Responsive? - to ensure the project looked good across all devices.